 | | |

-There are plenty of things to do in Batsi, Andros Island, from beach days and hikes to taverna dinners and sunset strolls.
+There are plenty of things to do in Batsi, Andros Island, from beach days and hikes to delicious taverna dinners.

-I spent two weeks on Andros and loved my time in Batsi.
-I’ve visited lots of Greek islands over the years, including Folegandros, Paxos and Crete, and know what makes a place work.
+I spent two weeks navigating Andros exclusively without a car and loved my time in Batsi.
+I’ve visited many Greek islands over the years, including Folegandros, Paxos and Crete, and know what makes a great base.
 Batsi gets that balance right.
-It’s sociable without being rowdy and buzzy without being overwhelming.
+It’s buzzy without being overwhelming.

 Before arriving, I’d read that Batsi was over-touristed.
 But it felt far more relaxed and local than I anticipated.
 The whitewashed houses, narrow lanes and golden sand beach give it that classic Cycladic appeal, but without the chaos of Santorini.

-In this guide, I’ll cover how to get to Batsi, where to stay, what to eat and the best things to do once you’re there.
+In this guide, I’ll cover how to get to Batsi, where to stay, what to do, where to eat and what I’d avoid, so you can decide if it’s the right place for your Andros trip.

 Mr Flip Flops Included getting on the bus to Batsi from Gavrio, Andros island